Discord: Use by extremist users and groups

 Discord gained popularity with the alt-right due to the pseudonymity and privacy offered by Discord's service.
-Analyst Keegan Hankes from the Southern Poverty Law Center stated, "It's pretty unavoidable to be a leader in this [alt-right] movement without participating in Discord."
-In early 2017, chief executive officer Jason Citron stated Discord was aware of these groups and their servers.
+Analyst Keegan Hankes from the Southern Poverty Law Center stated:It's pretty unavoidable to be a leader in this [alt-right] movement without participating in Discord.
 Citron stated that servers found to be engaged in illegal activities or violations of the terms of service would be shut down, but would not disclose any examples.

 Following the violent events that occurred during the Unite the Right rally in Charlottesville, Virginia, on August 12, 2017, it was found that Discord had been used to plan and organize the white nationalist rally.
 This included participation by Richard Spencer and Andrew Anglin, high-level figures in the movement.
 Discord responded by closing servers that supported the alt-right and far-right, and banning users who had participated.
 Discord's executives condemned "white supremacy" and "neo-Nazism", and said that these groups "are not welcome on Discord".
 Discord has worked with the Southern Poverty Law Center to identify hateful groups using Discord and ban those groups from the service.
 Since then, several neo-Nazi and alt-right servers have been shut down by Discord, including those operated by neo-Nazi terrorist group Atomwaffen Division, Nordic Resistance Movement, Iron March, and European Domas.

 In March 2019, the media collective Unicorn Riot published the contents of a Discord server used by several members of the white nationalist group Identity Evropa who were also members of the United States Armed Forces.
 Unicorn Riot has since published member lists and contents of several dozen servers connected to alt-right, white supremacist, and other such movements.